rmit-ir/crowdsourcing-algorithmic-bias/README.md

 # A Crowdsourcing Methodology to Measure Algorithmic Bias in Black-box Systems: A Case Study with COVID-related Searches

 This repository contains the data collected via crowdsourcing to study system behavior of a commercial search engine with COVID-related queries.
-The work will presented at the [Bias workshop at ECIR 2022](https://biasinrecsys.github.io/ecir2022/).
+The work has been presented at the [Bias workshop at ECIR 2022](https://biasinrecsys.github.io/ecir2022/): https://www.youtube.com/watch?v=htDPUL3EqBA

 If you make use of this resource, please cite the paper below.

-Binh Le, Damiano Spina, Falk Scholer, Hui Chia.
-2022.
-[A Crowdsourcing Methodology to Measure Algorithmic Bias in Black-box Systems:
-          A Case Study with COVID-related Searches](https://www.damianospina.com/publication/le-2022-crowdsourcing/le-2022-crowdsourcing.pdf).
-In Proceedings of the Third Workshop on Bias and Social Aspects in Search and Recommendation (Bias @ ECIR 2022).
-Springer.
+Le, Binh, Spina, Damiano, Scholer, Falk, Chia, Hui (2022).
+[A Crowdsourcing Methodology to Measure Algorithmic Bias in Black-Box Systems: A Case Study with COVID-Related Searches](https://www.damianospina.com/publication/le-2022-crowdsourcing/le-2022-crowdsourcing.pdf).
+In: Boratto, L., Faralli, S., Marras, M., Stilo, G. (eds) Advances in Bias and Fairness in Information Retrieval.
+BIAS 2022.
+Communications in Computer and Information Science, vol 1610.
+Springer, Cham. https://doi.org/10.1007/978-3-031-09316-6_5

 ```bibtex
 @inproceedings{le2022crowdsourcing,